sylumer/automators/Episodes/150-199/EP151 - OmniVision with Ken Case.md

 ![Automators Logo|200x200](Logo.jpg)

 # Synopsis
-Ken Case joins David Sparks and Rosemary Orchard to talk about automating all the things from the Omni Group, including OmniFocus on Apple Vision Pro.
+Ken Case joins David Sparks and Rosemary Orchard to talk about automating all the things from the Omni Group, including OmniFocus on [[Apple Vision Pro]].

 # Hosts
 - [[David Sparks]]